< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 In the summer of 2000, Turkey selected a slightly modified AH-1Z, given the recycled name of "KingCobra", for a helicopter gunship requirement for the Turkish Army.
 The contract was for an initial batch of 50 machines, but after the selection the program bogged down in quarrels between Bell and the Turkish government, and was finally canceled.
 The Turks eventually acquired the T129, a locally-produced version of the Agusta A129 Mangusta.
 In the mid-1990s, Romania tried to cut a deal with Bell for a locally-assembled Cobra variant, the "AH-1RO", but it didn't happen.

 The acquisition of the Zulu Cobra by the US Marines breathed additional life into the Cobra in foreign service.
-While the AH-64 Apache seems to be preferred on the export market, the relatively low cost of a Cobra upgrade makes that an attractive option for nations with existing Cobra fleets.
-BLR Aerospace of the US is now offering an upgrade package, with a menu of options including engine and airframe updates, a glass cockpit, and modernized weapons carriage.
+While the AH-64 Apache seemed to be preferred on the export market, the relatively low cost of a Cobra upgrade made that an attractive option for nations with existing Cobra fleets.

 BACK_TO_TOP